SaxionMechatronics/smart_spot_backpack/Documentation/07-Implementation.md

 You can find a bill of materials including costs and links to the respective products in `/Other Files`.
 Note that the list does not include tools and that some parts you may alrady have like the screws.

-The total price is ... for these specific parts.

 ### Power Distribution

 You can find a diagram of the power distribution below: